Service Panel Upgrades in Toronto

 These do not include a main breaker, since they may be located near the meter.
 These panels can also function as sub-panels and connect to the breaker via the electrical panel.
 If a fire should occur, having another place to cut off power will make it easier for the firemen to turn the electricity off.

 If the panel provides enough electricity, but one particular room keeps experiencing problems, a sub-panel can help.
 These can change energy distribution and make sure enough energy reaches important places such as greenhouses or computer rooms.
 It is important to note, however, that sub-panels do not make more electricity available.
-If you need more power, call Transfer Electric for a panel replacement instead.
+If you need more power, call Best Electrician for a panel replacement instead.

 - Transfer Switches: